ashcrow/tbd/doc/operations.rst

 .. warning::

    The configuration file is plain text.
-If you choose to keep a password in the file make sure to keep the file locked down.
+If you choose to keep a password in the file make sure to keep the file permissions locked down.

 .. include:: examples/commctl_config_with_password.rst